mangeshm2912/Glossary/README.md

 significant regional media assets, contributing to the preservation and availability of important historical and contemporary data in the respective languages.
-Extracted the gloassary from the Digital version.
+Extracted the glossary from the Digital version.